 The organizational structure of Institutional Technology outlines staffing support to address varied technology needs districtwide.
 District support for administrative systems, software, and network infrastructure is organized under the Associate Vice Chancellor of Information Technology.
 The District Information Technology team consists of a Director, Software Applications and Development, four Programmer Analysts, two Network Administrators, two System Administrator/Webmasters, one Database Administrator, one IT Support Specialist, one IT Support Assistant, one Information Security Analyst, and two System Administrators (III.C.1.01).
 Since the previous ACCJC accreditation cycle, the College has established a greater level of autonomy in the area of Information Technology decision-making by creating a management leadership position that oversees technology-related matters on campus.
 This position reports to both college and district leadership.
-The Moorpark College Information Technology Support Specialist IIIs, and four Information Technology Support Specialist IIIs (III.C.1.02).
+The Moorpark College Information Technology team consists of a Director of College Information Technology Services, two Information Technology Support Specialist IIIs, and four Information Technology Support Specialist IIIs (III.C.1.02).